marksirvine/personal-website/README.md

 # My personal website

-This repo contains the source code for my personal website, viewable at [https://website-mark-s-irvine.firebaseapp.com/] (https://website-mark-s-irvine.firebaseapp.com/).
+This repo contains the source code for my personal website, viewable at https://website-mark-s-irvine.firebaseapp.com/ .
-This website acts as my portfolio to show off some of my projects, as well as what experience I have.
+This website shows of some of the projects I have worked on and detail the experience I have.